 - 6.1 The Council continues to use a variety of means in which to assess the efficiency and effectiveness of operations against organisational strategic priorities and statutory requirements.
-Using data and analysis across all areas of the business, the Council actively encourages a golden thread of performance monitoring throughout all parts of every service. - 6.2 A new performance framework has been developed to reflect how the Council is performing against the refreshed Council Plan and will be reported to Cabinet quarterly alongside financial monitoring.
-This performance framework will provide high-level city data on key priorities, benchmark city performance against national and regional data, highlight the impact of targeted interventions and inform strategic decision-making. - 6.3 The Council Plan incorporates clear performance indicators against each of the six overarching priorities and Our Council, including the missions as set out by government in the Levelling Up White Paper (February 2022), and key system and council measures. - 6.4 These measures will show performance against the outcomes of the council plan and are based on national indicators to enable benchmarking where possible, and other best practice. - 6.5 In addition to quarterly reports to Cabinet on performance against these measures, regular reporting on performance will also be taken to Scrutiny Board and relevant Scrutiny panels.
-This process will help embed the golden thread of data flowing between all levels of Council activity ensuring data driven decision making and that an understanding of performance is evident in everything we do.
+Using data and analysis across all areas of the business, the Council actively encourages a golden thread of performance monitoring throughout all parts of every service. - 6.2 A new performance framework has been developed to reflect how the Council is performing against the refreshed Council Plan and is reported to Cabinet quarterly alongside financial monitoring.
+This performance framework provides high-level city data on key priorities, benchmark city performance against national and regional data, highlight the impact of targeted interventions and inform strategic decision-making. - 6.3 Our City: Our Plan incorporates clear performance indicators against each of the six overarching priorities and Our Council, including the missions as set out by government in the Levelling Up White Paper (February 2022), and key system and council measures. - 6.4 These measures show performance against the outcomes of the council plan and are based on national indicators to enable benchmarking where possible, and other best practice. - In addition to quarterly reports to Cabinet on performance against these measures, regular reporting on performance is also taken to Scrutiny Board and relevant Scrutiny panels.
+This process helps to embed the golden thread of data flowing between all levels of Council activity ensuring data driven decision making and that an understanding of performance is evident in everything we do.